 STEP 3: Submit your BMT Members Below

-Please list all school-level BMT members in the last field in the form.
+Please list all BMT members in the last field in the form.
 Please include full name and email address for each member and their backup.
 NOTE: At least 3 BMT members are required for each Behavioral Risk Screening.

 STEP 4: Begin your Behavioral Management Team Training.